You will need a licence from the council to erect scaffolding on the public highway

-To ensure that work adjacent to the tramway system is carried out safely, it is essential that you arrange a site visit with both a Tramlink representative and an area enforcement officer, prior to submitting your application.
+To ensure that work adjacent to the tramway system is carried out safely, it is essential that you arrange a site visit with both Tramlink representative and an Neighbourhood Safety Officer.

 We can serve notice under the appropriate section of the Highways Act 1980 to deal with the removal of the obstruction.